ColeKremnica/floodAlgorithm/README.md

 # floodAlgorithm
-This code demonstrates other usage's of linkedGrids in java.
+This code demonstrates usage of linkedGrids by implementing a flood algorithm that connects similar nodes.